iraiosub/riboseq-flow/README.md

 nextflow pull ulelab/riboseq -r dev
 ```

-3. Prepare a `samplesheet.csv` with your sample names and paths to your FASTQ files, following the template:
+3. You will need to create a samplesheet `samplesheet.csv` with information about the samples you would like to analyse before running the pipeline.
+It has to be a comma-separated file with 2 columns, and a header row as shown in the example below.

 ```
 sample,fastq